aws-amplify/docs/js/api.md

 The AWS Amplify API module supports AWS AppSync or any other GraphQL backends.

-To learn more about GraphQL, please visit [GraphQL website](http://graphql.org/learn/).
+To learn more about GraphQL, please visit the [GraphQL website](http://graphql.org/learn/).
 {: .callout .callout--action}

 ### Using AWS AppSync